IBD Scholarship

 • A student who demonstrates academic aspiration and strives to sustain an optimal level of wellness, balancing their personal health and academic goals

-The AbbVie IBD Scholarship Program is a competitive process, and applying does not guarantee funding for the upcoming year.
+The AbbVie IBD Scholarship Program is a competitive process, and applying does not guarantee funding.
 Employees of AbbVie or Crohn’s and Colitis Canada and their immediate family members, and past AbbVie IBD Scholarship recipients are not eligible for this scholarship.

 How to apply